oneapi-src/oneDNN/tests/benchdnn/doc/driver_matmul.md

             `DNNL_RUNTIME_DIM_VAL` (indicated as 1-bit in the corresponding dimension position).
 The default is `0` for all dimensions, meaning all tensor dimensions are fully defined at primitive creation.
+- `--encoding=STRING` - sparse encodings and sparsity.
+No encodings are set by default.
+Refer to [encodings](knobs_encoding.md) for details.
+This is an experimental feature that must be enabled via a build time CMake option `DNNL_EXPERIMENTAL_SPARSE`.

 and *matmul-desc* is a problem descriptor.
 The canonical form is:
 ```